 Flexor tendon injury

-For flexor tendons that have been strained, treatment can include rest, anti-inflammatory medications, and often hand therapy.
-Tendons that have been cut or ruptured will require surgery to restore full use of the affected finger.
+Strained flexor tendons will require rest, anti-inflammatory medications, and physical therapy.
+Flexor tendons that have been cut or damaged may require surgery to restore full use to the hand.